-The Global Center is continuing to support Ethiopia in countering money laundering and illicit financial flows as part of a 24-month capacity building program supported by the Government of Denmark.
-The program is implemented in partnership with the Ethiopian Financial Intelligence Center (EFIC) and the Federal Attorney General’s Office (AG, formerly the Ministry of Justice), as well as other key stakeholders.
+The Global Center continues to support Ethiopia in countering money laundering and illicit financial flows as part of a 24-month capacity building program supported by the government of Denmark.
+The program is implemented in partnership with the Ethiopian Financial Intelligence Center (EFIC), the Federal Attorney General’s Office (AG, formerly the Ministry of Justice), and other key stakeholders.

-Between January and June 2017, the program focused on supporting expanded engagement with regulatory and investigative authorities, drafting of guidance related to enhanced due diligence for high-risk jurisdictions and proliferation financing sanctions, and conducting a desk-based assessment of international best practices and legal frameworks related to the establishment of an asset management bureau for frozen or confiscated assets.
+During the first half of 2017, the program has focused on supporting expanded engagement with regulatory and investigative authorities, drafting of guidance related to enhanced due diligence for high-risk jurisdictions and proliferation financing sanctions, and conducting a desk-based assessment of international best practices and legal frameworks related to the establishment of an asset management bureau for frozen or confiscated assets.

 To support this work, five trainings were implemented for a total of 109 representatives from the private sector, government agencies, and regulatory bodies.
 These trainings provide a mix of policy, practice, and case studies to strengthen individual and institutional capacities on key areas related to anti-money laundering and countering the financing of terrorism (AML/CFT).

 - 13-15 March: Formulating Ethiopia’s Non-Proliferation Sanctions Framework

 One of the key issues identified by the Financial Action Task Force (FATF) is Ethiopia’s lack of a legal framework on sanctions related to the financing of proliferation of weapons of mass destruction (WMDs).
 The workshop provided international examples and practical guidance on the development of such frameworks in Ethiopia, with the second day of the workshop engaging working groups to develop and receive feedback on a proposed outline for proliferation financing regulations.

 - 22 May: Workshop on Guidance Notes: Examples and Practice